Dedicated to the Multi-Family Housing Industry since 1987!

 How It Works

 There are many case histories which prove the effectiveness of a well designed corrosion control system.
 After installation of the corrosion control system, there is an immediate reduction in leaks, followed by a decreasing frequency of future leaks, see "Typical Results" chart.
-Notice that without protection, the leak frequency will increase at a higher rate causing havoc to management, residents, and NOI.
+Notice that without protection, the leak frequency can increase over time causing havoc to management, residents, and NOI.